varianter/variant.no/README.md

 ### Features of Shared Studio

-- Customer Cases: Customer Cases is another content type available in the Shared Studio, enabling you to showcase client stories or testimonials.
+- Customer Cases: Customer Cases is another content type available in the Shared Studio, enabling you to showcase client stories.

 Accessing Shared Studio